 - Strenuous cleaning

-Most players will discover early on that broken objects around the house can be repaired by sims using the Handiness skill.
-This is no problem with the plumbing, but sims who attempt to fix electronics (televisions, fridges, ovens, stereos, that sort of thing) without a decently high Handiness skill (five or more) run the possibility of becoming either Singed or Seriously Fried when their repair efforts backfire.
+Most players will discover early on that broken objects around the house can be repaired by Sims using the Handiness skill.
+This is no problem with the plumbing, but Sims who attempt to fix electronics (televisions, fridges, ovens, stereos, etc.) without a decently high Handiness skill (five or more), run the possibility of becoming either Singed or Seriously Fried when their repair efforts backfire.
 These effects last for several hours.
-If the sim attempts to fix anything else with these Moodlets in place, they will be immediately electrocuted once the repair is complete.
+If the Sim attempts to fix anything else with these Moodlets in place, they will be immediately electrocuted once the repair is complete.
 Zap.

-For obvious reasons, your sims like to eat.
+For obvious reasons, your Sims like to eat.
 Regularly.
 Often, even.
-If a sim is deprived of food for a long period of time, roughly two days (it may vary), they will become Ravenous.
-From that point on the sim has twenty-four hours to eat something.
-If they don’t, the sim will die.
-Death by hunger is very difficult to accomplish unless you purposely want to kill your sim, in which case you’ll probably just pen ‘em up in a room with no doors and leave them to die.
+If a Sim is deprived of food for a long period of time—roughly two days (it may vary)—they will become Ravenous.
+From that point on, the Sim has twenty-four hours to eat something.
+If they don’t, they will die.
+Death by hunger is very difficult to accomplish unless you purposely want to kill your Sim, in which case you’ll probably just pen ‘em up in a room with no doors and leave them to die.
 Villain.

 Sims don’t like fire.
-Should a fire break out in your home or on the road, sims will start to freak out, gain some powerful negative Moodlets, and attempt to run away.
-If they can’t run away, or if you order them back into the area with the fire (not immediately available, but it will pop up after enough time) the sim can catch fire.
-If they aren’t put out quickly enough they’ll burn to death.
+Should a fire break out in your home or on the road, they will start to freak out, gain some powerful, negative Moodlets, and attempt to run away.
+If they can’t run away, or if you order them back into the area with the fire (not immediately available, but it will pop up after enough time), the Sim can catch fire.
+If they aren’t put out quickly enough, they’ll burn to death.
 Yow.
-You can avoid this put putting out fires with an extinguisher, always an option for sims, or by installing fire alarms / a sprinkler system in the rooms of your house.
+You can avoid this by putting out fires with an extinguisher, which is always an option for Sims, or by installing fire alarms and a sprinkler system in your house.
 Fires can be started in the following ways:

 - When anything electronic breaks down, though the chance of a fire is pretty small.

-If your sim is an exceptional gardener, or if you send sims into space on a regular basis, you may wind up with a Cowplant Berry.
+If your Sim is an exceptional gardener, or if you send them into space on a regular basis, you may wind up with a Cowplant Berry.
 Plant the Berry and water it regularly and, within a few days, a Cowplant will grow.
-These hefty creatures are friendly to sims… at least unless you forget to feed ‘em daily.
-Neglect a Cowplant and it will attempt to lure sims over with a piece of cake, dangled tantalizingly from the Cowplant’s mouth.
-If a sim takes the bait—or if you make them take the bait—the Cowplant will eat the sim.
-Every time this happens the Cowplant will steal the sim’s current emotion and turn it into a handy item.
-There is, however, a good chance that the Cowplant will not spit the sim back out again.
-If this happens… yeah.
+These hefty creatures are friendly . . . at least unless you forget to feed ‘em daily.
+Neglect a Cowplant and it will attempt to lure Sims over with a piece of cake, dangled tantalizingly from the Cowplant’s mouth.
+If a Sim takes the bait—or if you make them take the bait—the Cowplant will eat the Sim.
+Every time this happens, the Cowplant will steal the Sim’s current emotion and turn it into a handy item.
+There is, however, a good chance that the Cowplant will not spit the Sim back out again.
+If this happens . . . yeah.
 In short, feed these things.

-Whenever your sim does something embarrassing they may become Embarrassed.
-That’s bad enough on its own—but if the sim continues to be Embarrassed, Very Embarrassed, and eventually Mortified, there’s a chance they will die of embarrassment.
-It takes a lot of terrible circumstances for a sim to reach Mortified, and they need to stay Mortified for a decent while to die of embarrassment.
-If you want to avoid death, give your sim some alone time.
-Embarrassment piles up much more quickly when the sim is around other sims, especially strangers.
-Ways for your sim to become Embarrassed include:
+Whenever your Sim does something embarrassing they may become Embarrassed.
+That’s bad enough on its own—but if the Sim continues to be Embarrassed, Very Embarrassed, and eventually Mortified, there’s a chance they will die of embarrassment.
+It takes a lot of terrible circumstances for a Sim to reach Mortified, and they need to stay Mortified for a decent while to die of embarrassment.
+If you want to avoid death, give your Sim some alone time.
+Embarrassment piles up much more quickly when your Sim is around others, especially strangers.
+Ways for your Sim to become Embarrassed include:

 Sims who have a lot of fun gain the Playful emotion, which, in most cases, is a good thing.
 Sims that specialize in comedic ventures will love Playful.
-That said, a sim that becomes too Playful—say, Very Playful, or, eventually, Hysteric—is in trouble.
-Once a sim reaches Hysteric they either need to calm down or risk choking to death on their own laughter.
+That said, a Sim that becomes too Playful—say, Very Playful, or, eventually, Hysteric—is in trouble.
+Once they reach Hysteric, they either need to calm down or risk choking to death on their own laughter.
 Playful bonuses stack with each other, and it’s surprisingly easy to rack up a lot of bonuses in a short period of time.
 Methods for doing so include: